Chelsea opt against pay cut, tell players to donate to charity

-LONDON, United Kingdom, Apr 25 – Chelsea have said they won’t impose a pay cut on their first-team squad in response to the coronavirus outbreak.
+London, United Kingdom, Apr 25 – Chelsea have said they will not impose a pay cut on their first-team squad in response to the coronavirus outbreak.

 But the Premier League side added Saturday they had asked players to continue donating to charities during the ongoing pandemic.